About the Artist

 Christine studied art at Coker College, in Hartsville, S.C. for one year and then headed to Florida, where she received an Art Scholarship for painting, at Hillsborough Community College in Tampa.
 While at college, she also studied sculpture, photography, cinematography and theater arts.
 It was just after she graduated from the University of South Florida in 1988, with a B.A. in Fine Arts and another B.A. in Mass Communications, that she painted her first children’s illustration in watercolor, titled “Spike & Wordo’s Magical Wish.”
 Hence, Spike the Dragon was born and Christine realized she had found her niche in art and her future!

-Christine happily lives in Vermont, with a few pets, and her other half, Jake and their furry, four legged family.
+Christine happily lives in Vermont, with her other half, Jake and their furry, four legged family.
 She also works part-time as an assistant librarian at Wilder Memorial Library in Weston, surrounded by an amazing community and lot’s of books!
 She has been creating children’s stories and illustrations ever since Spike was originally created.
-She’s also been selling her original illustrations, prints, greeting cards and other gift items through galleries, art shows and designers, in Florida and Vermont, for the last 23 years.
+She’s also been selling her original illustrations, prints, greeting cards and other gift items through galleries, art shows in Vermont, for the last 23 years.
 Before she moved to Vermont, after college, Chris painted for theaters and interior decorators, and private commissions in Florida, for 10 years.

-and so far, one children’s book, Write Out of the Oven!
+And her first illustrated non-ficiton children’s book, Write Out of the Oven!
 Written By Josephine M. Waltz

 Write Out of the Oven! personally connects children in grades 5-8 with their favorite literary heroes!
 A collection of letters and recipes from more than 50 well-known and award-winning children’s authors provide insights into their lives, advice to the children who wrote to them, and personal information.
 Each entry includes the student’s letter to the author, the author’s response, and a recipe from the author.
 A portion of the proceeds from the sale of this book goes to a children’s literacy foundation.